Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntrodutionToProcessingSEBE.rst

 Installing UMEP for Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Installing a processing plugin is made in same way as any other plugin in QGIS:
+Installing a processing plugin is done in same way as any other plugin in QGIS:

 * UMEP for processing (Experimental and not complete) is available from *Plugins -> Manage and Install Plugins...* in the menu bar in QGIS.
 Remember to tick in **show also experimental plugins** under the **Settings**-tab.
 * Under the *All*-tab, search for **UMEP for processing**, click on it and then **Install Plugin**.